Code-Institute-Submissions/DiscoverChina-MS2/README.md

 * For users to leave the site knowing of good tourist destinations in China.

 ### Owner Stories
-* "I want my users to be able to get in contact by submitting a form"
+* "I want my users to be able to get in contact, by submitting a contact form".
-* "I want my users to be able to see our recommended locations in China"
+* "I want my users to be able to see our recommended locations in China".
-* "I want my users to be able to click on markers at tourist destinations in our recommended locations maps"
+* "I want my users to be able to click on markers at tourist destinations, in our recommended locations maps".
 * "I want my users to be easily linked to more resources about the recommended tourist destinations.
-* "I want my users to learn of different tourist destinations in the recommended locations"
+* "I want my users to learn of different tourist destinations in the recommended locations".

 ### User Stories
-* "I want to know where i should visit China"
+* "I want to know where I should visit China".
-* "I want to see some recommended locations in China"
+* "I want to see some recommended locations in China".
-* "I want to learn about tourist destinations in China if i decide to visit"
+* "I want to learn about tourist destinations in China if I decide to visit".
-* "I do all my online searches on mobile"
+* "I do all my online searches on my mobile".
-* "I want to see the location on a map"
+* "I want to see the tourist locations on a map".
-* "I want to know simple facts about China"
+* "I want to know simple facts about China".
-* "I want to be able to get in contact with more questions"
+* "I want to be able to get in touch, using a contact form if I have more questions".

 ### Surface

 #### Colours
- I have chosen to use a mix of colours that go with the oriental theme of my website.
+ I have chosen colours that suit the oriental theme of my website.
 The colours that have been chosen are:
  - #fff3db,
  - #a61f0b,
  - #542527,